sokuenryan/first_git_push/README.md

 > added again to master, yessah!

-> made changes for git demo
+> made changes for git demo!